cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Folder as editable Combobox
  - Points:
   - Details Json - save into folder with content? or whole list to parent folder? both?
   - JsonImport - maybe a partial class for the details?
   - Setup RSS Feed
   - Create Pages
-  - Validation when saving - lat/long, Details (make sure content id is linked correctly to detail)
+  - Details (make sure content id is linked correctly to detail)
+ - Folder should use DB Folder listing rather than actual directories and should listen for changes
  - Integration Testing - Link Saving
  - Integrate Xaml Styler - is the git hook working?
  - Check that items like the Menus and Excluded tags are saved to Json and are restored from Json
- - Email Html
-  - Check formatting - could spacing be better in multiple clients?
  - Gui Validation alerts - Title control, Tags Control, Link Url Done - (Add validation for the 'selected file' in Files/Images)
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - A bad content code should be handled better